Skip to main content

 ALTER TABLE otel_logs_v2 MATERIALIZE PROJECTION status

 Note we have to first create the projection and then materialize it.
 This latter command causes the data to be stored twice on disk in two different orders.
-The projection can also be defined when the data is created, as shown below, and will be automatically maintained as data inserted.
+The projection can also be defined when the data is created, as shown below, and will be automatically maintained as data is inserted.

 CREATE TABLE otel_logs_v2